-First, most businesses either use a public or private cloud.
+Most businesses either use a public or private cloud.
 A public cloud allows customers and clients to interface with your business.
-A great example of this is when you use a web form to receive customers’ addresses.
-When they input their addresses, they’re stored on a public cloud.
-Skydrive and Google Drive are examples of a public cloud.
+For example, you use a public cloud when your website hosts a web form that gathers customers’ addresses.
+When they input their addresses, the cloud remotely stores them.
+Think Skydrive and Google Drive when you think of examples of a public cloud.

-A private cloud is typically used for larger businesses that have grown enough to need licenses for multiple users, servers and IT infrastructure that need to be stored in-house or on bigger servers.
-In this case, the network and servers can be hosted elsewhere, such as through companies like Rackspace.
-Think of these companies as an off-site IT department.
+Larger businesses typically use a private cloud because they’ve grown enough to require licenses for multiple users, servers, and IT infrastructure that they need to store in-house or on bigger servers.
+In this case, companies can use network and servers hosted elsewhere, such as through companies such as Rackspace.
+Think of these companies as off-site IT departments.
 Each employee desktop runs a cloud interface software that works with the applications your company uses.

-Cloud computing enables you to run a mobile business.
-It gives you the ability to access data and information from any device and be more agile to respond to customer demands.
+Cloud computing lets you run a mobile business from virtually anywhere.
+It gives you the ability to access data and information from any device, which provides you more agility to respond to customer demands.
 For instance, if you need to collaborate with a client on a project, you can share documents through the cloud and work together from different locations on any device.
-You also can build a company app that your customers can download to their phone to receive on-the-go service.
-For example, your app could enable them to schedule appointments, get information about your products or interact with your customer service department.
+You also can build a company app that your customers can download to their phones to receive on-the-go service.
+For example, your app might enable them to schedule appointments, get information about your products, or interact with your customer service department.

-1. Expedite customer service: A mobile app allows your customers to find you on any device at any time.
-You can respond more easily and within a reasonable amount of time, ensuring a frustrated customer doesn’t go elsewhere for service.
-Salesforce’s out-of-the-box product Desk, for example, enables customers to report service issues and route those issues to the right employee.
-It also lets employees manage their caseload from anywhere 24/7.
-They also can prioritize customer tasks based on severity, ensuring critical needs are addressed first.
+- Expediting customer service – Mobile apps let your customers find you on any device at any time.
+This ensures faster, easier responses that keep your customers happy.
+For example, Salesforce’s out-of-the-box product, Desk, allows customers to report service issues, and it then routes those issues to the right employee.
+It also lets employees manage their caseload from anywhere 24/7 and prioritize customer tasks based on severity, ensuring critical issues get attention first.

-3. Manage your marketing: A software-as-a-service (SAAS) such as Mailchimp allows you to market your business and target potential customers with email templates and automation analytics.
-You can connect Mailchimp to your online store, such as Shopify, to see how many customers are clicking through your marketing campaigns and then make a purchase.
+- Managing Your Marketing – A software-as-a-service (SAAS) such as Mailchimp lets you market your business and target potential customers with email templates and automation analytics.
+You can connect Mailchimp to online stores such as Shopify to see how many customers click through your marketing campaigns and then make a purchase.

-4. Enable real-time payments: Cloud software allows your employees to interface with client data and applications from the field.
+- Enabling real-time payments – Cloud software allows your employees to interface with client data and applications from the field.
 They can access information such as a customer’s billing history, and they can run payments or invoices.
 With the cloud, your employees don’t have to deal with paper receipts or unpaid invoices.
-Customers can receive an emailed invoice with an app like QuickBooks Self-Employed at the time a service is rendered.
+Instead, you can mail customers invoices with apps such as QuickBooks at the time you render service.

-5. Set up calendaring and scheduling: In your app, you can let customers request an appointment time and sync it to your technicians.
-You then can have the app send a calendar reminder to the customer to reduce no-shows and lost revenue.
+- Setting Up Schedules – You can set up your app to let customers request appointment times and sync them with your technicians.
+You then arrange the app to send calendar reminders to customers to reduce no-shows and lost revenue.
 This also lets customers schedule appointments outside of your normal business hours.

-6. Focus on your core competencies: Cloud services can record your mileage, separate personal and business expenses, track your income and help you with tax filings.
+- Focusing on Core Competencies – Cloud services can record your mileage, separate personal and business expenses, track your income, and help you with tax filings.
 By removing these administrative tasks, you and your employees can focus on what you do best — running your business and securing new leads.

-Some cloud computing tasks will naturally be easier to accomplish on a laptop or desktop because of the extra screen space and computing power.
-For example, if you need to conduct research or read extensive content, a larger screen will be helpful.
-If you are viewing detailed reports, presentations or large spreadsheets, you also should find a desktop to work on.
-Email is often easier on a computer because of the full-size keyboard as well.
+You can naturally complete some cloud computing tasks easier on a laptop or desktop because of the extra screen space and computing power.
+For example, if you need to conduct research or read extensive content, a larger screen comes in handy.
+If you need to view detailed reports, presentations, or large spreadsheets, desktop or laptop computers often work better due to their more powerful performance.
+Email also often proves easier on a computer because of the full-size keyboard.